What does the Bible say about Homosexuality? Helps on answering pro-homosexuality arguments.

 • Why so much emphasis on this topic?
 Answer: Two reasons.
 1. is that the culture around us is emphasizing it and so answers are given.
 2. In the context of Romans 1, it appears to be a crowning sin and behavior where man is given over by God judicially, so it is important.
 Also, it seems that the crowning sins of man have an increasing intensity in scripture near the end of the age.
 Unless God intervenes in temporal judgment, this is an important barometer to when the end of the age is approaching.

-• Why don't we just let people love one another?
-This sounds good on the surface, but there is an individual and cultural degradation that happens with tolerated sin.
+• Why don't we just let people love one another if that is their pathway to happiness?
+This sounds ok on the surface, but there is an individual and cultural degradation that happens with tolerated sin.
 The downward progression of Romans 1 can be traced and confirmed; the widespread perversion of the males in Sodom gives warning.
 These things tell us that it is not a benign thing to wink at sin.
 Love actually does what is harder; it says "no", it says "this is wrong."
 And it must be emphasized that a very small portion of the homosexual activity is the supposed committed long-lasting "love" between two persons.
 The frequency & multitude of partners in homosexual surveys is astonishing.
 Look it up.
 On second thought, do not.
 Protect your thought life.
 Also, with regard to "leaving people be", the aggression of the gay agenda, is where the true aggression lies.
 We speak the truth in love, and God judges.

 Addendum: "Love Wins" is a recent slogan adopted by those pushing this sexual redefinition agenda.
 The argument is something along the lines of, "God made many genders and is a God of variety and of generous love."
 Here we see similar arguments addressed above, namely that which makes GOD the author of what the scriptures condemn.
 This is a serious and dangerous pathway to take, to redefine what God has said, to fit the culture's desires.